 Overview

-Peripheral neuropathy happens when the nerves that are located outside of the brain and spinal cord (peripheral nerves) are damaged.
+Peripheral neuropathy happens when the peripheral nerves, which are located outside of the brain and spinal cord, are damaged.
 This condition often causes weakness, numbness and pain, usually in the hands and feet.
-It also can affect other areas and body functions including digestion and urination.
+It also can affect other areas and body functions, including digestion and urination.

 The peripheral nervous system sends information from the brain and spinal cord, also called the central nervous system, to the rest of the body through motor nerves.
-The peripheral nerves also send sensory information to the central nervous system through sensory nerves.
+The peripheral nerves also send sensory information from the skin, tendons, joints and organs to the central nervous system through sensory nerves.

-Peripheral neuropathy can result from traumatic injuries, infections, metabolic problems, inherited causes and exposure to toxins.
+Peripheral neuropathy can result from traumatic injuries, infections, metabolic conditions, autoimmune diseases, inherited causes and exposure to toxins.
 One of the most common causes of neuropathy is diabetes.

 People with peripheral neuropathy usually describe the pain as stabbing, burning or tingling.
 Sometimes symptoms get better, especially if caused by a condition that can be treated.
 Medicines can reduce the pain of peripheral neuropathy.